huhao1987/RMMV-android-deployment/README.md

 ## How to use the library
 #### Basic steps
 1. You need the latest Android studio, currently, the latest version is 3.6.2.
-2. Create a new Android project or open your exist Android project.
+2. Create a new Android project with "empty activity" or open your exist Android project.
 3. After "Gradle Build Running" finish, choose the "build.gradle(Project:xxxx)", add "maven { url 'https://jitpack.io' }" in allproects
 ```kotlin
 allprojects {